simonberner/monthly-theme-widget/README.md

     - placehoder: dummy data (in case there is no data from the snapshot eg. network call needed)
     - getSnapshot: how does the widget look right now (this state is shown in the widget gallery)
     - getTimeline: this is where the timeline actually gets created.
 It consists of an Array of entries (the data)

+## Code Comments
+I love putting in the effort of adding comments to my code, [here is why](https://www.youtube.com/watch?v=1NEa-OcsTow).

 ## Credits
 🙏🏽 Sean Allen